 Years of Experience

-For those with five to nine years of experience, average earnings amount to around $73K annually.
-The largest fraction of Delta Air Lines Inc people (31 percent) have been working for one to four years and earn $59K per year on average.
+For those with five to nine years of experience, average earnings amount to approximately $75K per year.
+When we consider tenure, a substantial portion of employees (33 percent) have been working for one to four years and make around $63K annually on average.

 Certifications and Degrees